 Perhaps it all began at a very young age as I volunteered at local walk-a-thons and phone-a-thons.
 I felt the call to contribute to something bigger than myself.
-When I wasn’t volunteering for fundraising activities, I would stay after school to serve in student government, plan school events, or walk to teach religious education.
-My plethora of activities was not motivated by the need to impress college recruiters, but rather from knowing that I had a purpose to give back.
+When I wasn’t volunteering for fundraising activities, I would serve in the student government, plan school events, or teach religious education.
+I enjoyed these opportunities to give back because they gave me a sense of purpose and a sense of belonging to the community.

 As a high school senior, I competed in the America’s Junior Miss scholarship program (now Distinguished Young Woman) and won the Rhode Island’s Junior Miss.
 It was life-changing as it offered me a full four-year scholarship to Troy University.
-It was here that I fell in love with the South, fried green tomatoes, and discovered my passion for public relations.
-I also became a member of Greek life and learned invaluable leadership lessons while supporting philanthropic efforts on campus and in the community.
-As we recited the Alpha Gamma Delta purpose for four years, one line always stood out, which I took to heart:
+It was here that I fell in love with the South, fried green tomatoes, and discovered the power of public relations.

 My commitment to my purpose and my community has not faltered.
-As a mom to three energetic and amazing children, I engage in community service that allows me to be a part of their daily activities including PTO positions, support of their annual toy drive for the Yale-New Haven Children’s Hospital Toy Closet, and as an active member of my church.
+As a mom to three energetic and amazing children, I engage in community service that allows me to be a part of their daily activities including PTO positions and support of their annual toy drive for the Yale-New Haven Children’s Hospital Toy Closet.

 None of what I have done or what I plan to do could be done alone.
-I offer my sincerest gratitude to Troy University and its leadership, particularly Chancellor Dr. Jack Hawkins, Jr., Tom Davis, and Donna Schubert; Alpha Gamma Delta sorority; University of Rhode Island Professor Abran Salazar; Yale-New Haven Children’s Hospital; Jimmy Fund at Boston's Dana-Farber Cancer Institute, particularly Dr. Mark Kieran; Mom and Dad; my husband Eric; and my three blessings, Owen, Emmy, and Evan.
+I offer my sincerest gratitude to Troy University and its leadership, particularly Chancellor Dr. Jack Hawkins, Jr., Tom Davis, and Donna Schubert; University of Rhode Island Professor Abran Salazar; Yale-New Haven Children’s Hospital; Mom and Dad; my husband Eric; and my three blessings, Owen, Emmy, and Evan.